ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 In this task, we'll take a look for a so called **a chain of trust**; how different entities can be tied together by using other certificate as issuer for another one, to create so called certificate chains.
 These certificates are created by using private keys; similar keys than we created in the previous task.

 On DCC, trust chain contains usually three entities; Country Signing Certificate Authority (CSCA), Document Signer Certificate (DSC) and finally the electronic health certificate itself.
-CSCA can be usually thought as root certificate, DSC as intermediate certificate and DCC as end-user certificate.
+CSCA can be usually thought as root certificate, DSC as intermediate certificate and DCC as end-entity certificate.

 There can be one or more CSCA and DSC issuers per country.